What Is Inflation?

 Inflation occurs when the price of goods increases at a sustained rate, and the purchasing power of money decreases.
 Inflation itself isn’t always a negative.

-In fact, having low levels of inflation can have a positive impact on an economy.
+In fact, having low levels of inflation can have a positive impact on the economy.
 It’s when it hits extremes that it becomes a major problem.
-As seen in countries like Venezuela that have hyper inflation, it can cripple an economy.
-Savings are devalued and the value of basic goods raise to the point that money become worthless.
-Many countries use centralized banks like the FED in the USA to control money supply to prevent this.
+As seen in countries like the Weimar Republic that had hyperinflation, it can cripple an economy.
+Savings are devalued and the value of basic goods rises to the point that money becomes worthless.
+Many countries use centralized banks like the FED in the USA to control the money supply to prevent this.
 Let us look into some of the positives and negatives of inflation in more detail.

 The opposite of inflation is deflation.
 Goods good cheaper and currency gets more valuable.
 While this sounds good in theory, economists agree that this results in lower consumer spending and economic growth.
 People tend to wait as goods become cheaper, hoping to get the best deal.
 Inflation actually encourages people to spend their money as it is actively getting less valuable.

 Inflation decreases what is known as the real value of debt.
 As money becomes less valuable, so does the debt someone holds.
 It is easier for borrowers to make payments and potentially take out new loans to invest in the economy.
 Deflation does the opposite.
 Because your payments remain the same, as the value of a currency goes up, payments become more expensive.